Michel Le Flochmoan

 Michel André Yves Le Flochmoan (6 October 1951 – 10 August 2021) was a French professional football player and manager.
 After an amateur career as a forward with Mouzon, Maubeuge, and Entente Carignan-Linay, he became a manager.

 He notably coached Sedan and Virton, as well as Jeunesse Esch, which he coached to a championship in 2004.
 He then coached Dudelange to championships in 2005, 2006, 2007, 2008, and 2009.
 He was coach of Differdange from 2012 to 2014, which won the Luxembourg Cup in 2014.
 He returned to Dudelange in 2015 and won the Luxembourg Cup in 2016.

 Playing career

 Le Flochmoan did not start playing football until the age of 15, when he began playing youth football with ES Pure-Messempré.
-He had previously been prohibited from playing the sport due to medical reasons.
+He had previously been prohibited from playing the sport for medical reasons.
 In 1973, he joined Mouzon as a forward in the Division 3.
 He left the club following its merger with Sedan and joined US Maubeuge, where he stayed for two years.
 In 1976, he joined Entente Carignan-Linay, another amateur club where he played as a forward, midfielder, and defender.
 With the club, he won the Coupe des Ardennes in 1979.
 In 1980, the club was promoted to Division 4 following a victorious shootout against US Blagny.
 After playing four seasons in the Division 4, he retired from his career as a player in 1984.